Easy Graham Cracker Oven Toffee (5 ingredients)

 5. Bring the butter mixture to a boil and continue boiling for 2 minutes, stirring constantly.

-6. Remove the saucepan from the heat and pour the candy over the graham crackers, spreading evenly all over the crackers with the back of a spoon.
+6. Remove the saucepan from the heat and pour the candy over the graham crackers, spreading evenly with the back of a spoon.

 7. Place the cookie sheet pan in the oven and bake for 5 minutes or until the toffee bubbles.

-8. Remove from the oven and pour chocolate chips over the crackers topped with toffee.
+8. Remove from the oven and pour chocolate chips over the toffee-topped crackers.

 9. Allow the chocolate to sit for a few minutes, then spread the melted chocolate evenly over the toffee.